xdy/xdy-pf2e-workbench/README.md

     * Option to add a creature builder button to npc character sheets, enabling building from scratch using the suggested values from the GMG (This feature has been taken over from the delisted https://github.com/Djphoenix719/FVTT-PF2EToolbox#creature-builder module.
 Thanks DJ!)
+        * **NOTE: This feature is currently broken due to a change in the system.**
     * Option to add an npc scaler feature when right clicking on an npc (This feature has been taken over from the delisted https://github.com/Djphoenix719/FVTT-PF2EToolbox#npc-scaler module.
 Thanks DJ!
 At some point Avery will have the time to add it to the system, until then I'll maintain it.)
     * Option to add a quick roller button to the journal directory, enabling improvised npc rolls with no actual npc using the suggested values from the GMG (This feature has been taken over from the delisted https://github.com/Djphoenix719/FVTT-PF2EToolbox#quick-roller module.
 Thanks DJ!)